yus100/yus100/README.md

 ## Hi there 👋 Im Stan

-I'm at Penn studying CIS, Math, FInance/Stats in the M&T program.
+I'm at Penn studying CIS, Math, Finance/Stats in the M&T program (also a Master's in CIS concentrating in AI).

 I do ML research/build cool projects.

-Investing in early-stage builders at Dorm Room Fund.

 Contact me at stantyu9@gmail.com